 This is a massive achievement for me.
-While studying for my MA, I worked part-time for a charity under the NHS Health Team for complaints (a job I was able to get through a contact I made on my first practice placement) and it was difficult to balance everything – being completely self-funded meant that there was a lot less time for sleep!
+While studying for my MA, I worked part-time for a charity under the NHS Health Team for complaints (a job I was able to get through a contact I made on my first practice placement).
+It was difficult to balance everything – being completely self-funded meant that there was a lot less time for sleep!
 But having so much to do meant I’ve built so much resilience that I wouldn’t have had otherwise.

-I decided to study a Psychosocial Studies undergraduate degree at the University of East London, and from then I knew that this was my path.
+I decided to study a Psychosocial Studies undergraduate degree and from then I knew that this was my path.
 I wanted a career that would open doors for me and allow me to be part of a professional association, and so I decided to specialise in Social Work.

 Canterbury Christ Church University was the perfect place for me to study – I could easily commute from my home near Bromley, and it allowed me to continue caring for my nan who lives locally to the university.
 The lecturers were really informative, and in combination with the practical placements, I feel I now have a wide knowledge base with which to start my career.

 Studying has meant I’ve learned so much about who I am, about my strengths and weaknesses - it taught me to turn up and take responsibility for myself and my future.
 Looking back at what I’ve achieved, I now want to transfer my skills and abilities to new projects and opportunities.